Introduction to Ponte de Lima > Day trip to Ponte Lima > Porto Guide > Porto Day trips > Porto Beaches >1 week Porto

 There’s wine tasting?

-The Lima valley is the natural home of the Loureiro grapes, and these are used to produce the region’s light and refreshing Vinho Verdes.
-The Centro de Interpretação e Promoção do Vinho Verde (as the name indicates) actively promotes these wines and offers visitors wine tasting.
-This centre is conveniently located in the centre of Ponte de Lima (GPS: 41.76779, -8.58276) and should be added to any day trip to Ponte de Lima.
+The Lima Valley is the native home of Loureiro grapes, and these are used to produce the region’s light and refreshing Vinho Verdes wines.
+The Centro de Interpretação e Promoção do Vinho Verde actively promotes these wines and provides wine tasting.
+This centre is conveniently located in the centre of Ponte de Lima (GPS: 41.76779, -8.58276) and is highly recommend to add to any trip to Ponte de Lima.
 More information can be found on their website:

 (link opens new window)